abaidbutt/code-challenge/README.md

 This challenge is an opportunity to showcase your front-end development skills.
 We're eager to see your approach to creating these components!

-Please share your repo with k3b0 on GitHub when complete.
+Please share your repo with our Lead Frontend developer Arman Ali on GitHub when complete.